google/clusterfuzz/docs/reference/FAQ.md

 # What languages does ClusterFuzz support?

 ClusterFuzz definitely supports C, C++ when compiled with [clang](https://clang.llvm.org/).
-It should also support Rust and it probably supports other languages that can be compiled with an LLVM-based toolchain (e.g.
+It also supports Rust and it probably supports other languages that can be compiled with an LLVM-based toolchain (e.g. Swift).
-Swift).

-## Why is an LLVM-based toolchain required?
+## Why is an LLVM-based toolchain needed for full support?

-An LLVM-based toolchain is required (or at least strongly recommended) for two
+An LLVM-based toolchain is needed for full ClusterFuzz support for two reasons:
-reasons:
 * Because ClusterFuzz relies on LLVM [sanitizers]({{ site.baseurl }}/reference/glossary/#Sanitizer)
   for detecting and identifying bugs.